 I anticipate this question being on the tips of people’s tongues whether or not they actually ask.
 Like any couple making an intensely personal decision, we don’t have to justify ourselves to anyone.
-But curiosity is understandable in this case, and I’d rather have a link to refer well-meaning people to than try to explain it anew each time.
+But curiosity is understandable, and I’d rather have a link to refer well-meaning people to than try to explain it anew each time.

-These were our other options, and I’ll go through them one by one and explain why we didn’t go that route: more IVF, donor eggs, traditional adoption, foster adoption, or embryo donation (which is different from donor embryos, as I’ll explain).
+I’ll go through our other options one by one and explain why we didn’t go that route: more IVF, donor eggs, traditional adoption, foster adoption, or embryo donation (which is different from donor embryos, as I’ll explain).
+By then it should be clear why we chose the route we did.

 By the fall of 2016, we’d already gone through three failed rounds of IVF.
 We had enough money in the bank to try one more thing before hitting the point where we’d have to go into debt.
 We still didn’t even know why IVF wasn’t working, and we could have used a good chunk of the money we had left to check into ever more obscure reasons.
 (For example, there’s a rare condition where the man’s sperm is simply not compatible with the woman’s uterus, in which case IVF with his sperm will never work.)